Photo by welcomia via Canva.com

 Type of Town

 Were you tired of the Pentagon’s constant hustle and bustle?
 Or ready to run from rural Fort Polk?
 Narrowing down the type of town you’re craving helps you pick the perfect spot.
 Remember what you loved and hated about previous locations and start there.
-Here are some popular destinations: college towns, waterfront property, urban cities, suburbia, and desert living.
+These are some popular retirement destinations: college towns, waterfront property, urban cities, suburbia, and desert living.

 Safety and Crime